 Each fall and spring term students must meet with their academic advisor to complete their registration.
 Meetings are not required for summer registration, but each student must still take responsibility for registering on line for an appropriate number of units, either in 8.392 (Pre-Thesis Research) or 8.THG (Thesis).

-To make a subject change after registration day, students should use the Institute Add/Drop Form.
-The subject’s instructor must sign the form if a subject is being added and, in all cases, the form requires an academic advisor’s signature.
+To make a subject change after registration day, students should use the Institute’s electronic add/drop process, available through WebSIS.
+After a student has electronically requested a change, the advisor must approve it and the student must then submit the approved change.
 To avoid late charges and the need to petition a change through the Dean for Graduate Education, students should be sure to register before the Registrar’s deadlines.
 The Add date is about five weeks into the term and the Drop date is about three weeks before the last day of classes.
 Pre-registration for all terms is done on-line via WebSIS.

-Beginning in the fall of 2012, all graduate students will be required to turn in a “Graduate Progress Evaluation Form” designed to facilitate a beginning-of-year conversations with their Academic Advisor.
+Each fall, all graduate students are required to turn in a “Graduate Progress Evaluation Form” designed to facilitate a beginning-of-year conversations with their Academic Advisor.
 The form consists of a few basic questions on the progress the student made in the preceding year as well as goals for the coming year, and should be turned in to the Academic Administrator some time shortly after Registration Day by the student after the advisor has signed it.

 Requirements for the Ph.D.